Pet Care Home

 Attractive highlights include a dorsal fin trimmed in bright blue at the back outer edges (absent in females).
 The anal fin has more orange at the front area near the body and two to four bright blue spots on the back edge (less in females).
 Males also have streaks of bright blue on the dorsal and anal fins, as well as bright blue spots at the back edge of the dorsal fin.The tail fin is yellowish to brown.

-This dwarf angel looks very similar to the Coral Beauty but differs in color and has anotomical features.
+This dwarf angel is very similar to the Coral Beauty Centropyge bispinosus, but differs in color and anatomical features.
 The Shepard’s Pygmy Angelfish has 17 pectoral rays, a slightly rounded tail fin and lighter colored median fins.
-The Coral Beauty has a strongly rounded tail fin.
-The Shepard’s also lacks a color of blue over the head and median fins, and does not have the blue-edged orange-red spot at the pectoral base.
+The Coral Beauty has 16 pectoral rays and a strongly rounded tail fin.
+The Shepard’s also lacks a blue color over the head and on the median fins, and it does not have the blue-edged orange-red spot at the pectoral fin base.

 Fish Keeping Difficulty

-• Aquarium Hardiness: Moderately hardy - Do best with algal foods naturally growing in the aquarium, and abundant.
+• Aquarium Hardiness: Moderately hardy – They do best with abundant naturally growing algae in the aquarium.

 • Aquarist Experience Level: Beginner - In a mature tank with plenty of algae, this will be a fish that a beginner can keep.